risingwavelabs/risingwave-docs/cloud/organization-rbac.md

 Below are permissions and limitations for roles to ensure that each service account or user has appropriate access tailored to their responsibilities.

+To grant a role to your account, go to [Organization](https://www.risingwave.cloud/project/organization/service-account/) > Role management, then click **Edit roles** on the right side.

 | Role              | Permissions                                                                                             | Limitations                                                                                                                      |
 |-------------------|---------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|
 | OrganizationAdmin | <ul><li>Full control over tenants and related resources.</li><li>Management of service accounts, users, invitations, and RoleBinding.</li><li>Access to all billing resources.</li></ul> | <ul><li>Cannot modify their own admin RoleBinding.</li></ul>                                                                      |